substobeme/VR_Project1_SubhaChakraborty/README.md

 - For binary classification: Dataset located in "https://github.com/chandrikadeb7/Face-Mask-Detection/tree/master/dataset" with two classes - "mask" and "nonmask"
 - For segmentation: Dataset from "https://github.com/sadjadrz/MFSD"

-The face mask detection dataset consists of images of people with and without masks, organized in separate folders for training and testing.
-The segmentation dataset includes paired images with corresponding pixel-level mask annotations.
 ## Methodology
 ### Task 1: Binary Classification
 ### Handcrafted Features Approach